DUNE/dune-justin/docs/tutorials.dune.md

       --jobscript-git DUNE/dune-justin/testing/hello-gpu.jobscript:01.04.rc0

-You could add more options to save output files as we did already, but for now just submit the workflow and look at the jobscript log on the justIN dashboard.
+You could add more options to save output files as we did already, but for now just submit the workflow and look at the jobscript logs on the justIN dashboard.
 Due to the finite number of GPUs available on the grid, you might find that sometimes a workflow starts within minutes, but if you're really unlucky it might take hours to find enough free slots.